brotatotes/bht-automation/bht gen 1/Romans/Chapter 2/Romans 2 3 bht.md

 ### Philip Schaff:
 1. "But reckonest thou, etc. There is a slight antithesis here: 'but (although this is the case, that God's judgment is against, etc.) dost thou reckon,' etc., have this opinion, or fancy."
-2. "This, namely, what follows, the description of the man addressed: that thou shalt escape the judgment of God!
-This seems to have been the Jewish error; according to Romans 2:2 such escape was impossible."
+2. "This seems to have been the Jewish error; according to Romans 2:2 such escape was impossible.
+But it is an error not confined to the Jews."
 3. "'The sinner can persuade himself, and by many kinds of misconception stupefy himself, so as to believe that his sins will go unpunished.'
-(T�bingen Bible).
+(Tübingen Bible).
 Ah, how common is this deception!"

+### Archibald T Robertson:
+1. "And doest them occasionally." - This quote highlights the idea that simply performing actions occasionally or inconsistently is not enough to escape God's judgment.
+It emphasizes the importance of consistent obedience and genuine faith.

+2. "Thou conceited Jew expecting to escape God's κριμα because thou art a Jew." - This quote exposes the false belief held by some Jews that their identity as God's chosen people would automatically exempt them from facing judgment.
+It serves as a reminder that one's heritage or religious affiliation does not guarantee salvation.

+3. "Alas, some Christians affect the same immunity." - This quote draws attention to the fact that even some Christians may fall into the trap of thinking that they are exempt from the consequences of their actions.
+It serves as a cautionary reminder to avoid complacency and to continually strive for righteousness.

 ### John Gill:
 1. "Some men may be so vain as to imagine, that though they do the same things which they condemn in others, they shall escape the judgment of God."